Are you accepting PhD applications this year?

 The ways to increase one's competitiveness are fairly rote, and because they take several years to accomplish, often extend beyond the undergraduate years.

-7. Having prior research and field experience that reflect a good fit with Dr. King's research (i.e., current directions) and practice interests.
+- Having prior research and field experience that reflect a good fit with my research (i.e., current directions) and practice interests.

-9. Submitting strong letters of recommendation from writers who know you very well and, ideally, roughly share some of Dr. King's professional interests (e.g., research mentors, clinical supervisors).
+- Submitting strong letters of recommendation from writers who know you very well and, ideally, roughly share some of my professional interests (e.g., research mentors, clinical supervisors).

-11. Submitting a well-written personal statement that narrates all of the above; demonstrates a mature appreciation of the different training routes in human services generally and applied psychology specifically; presents a compelling case for why a clinical psychology program and a PhD program are the best fit for one's professional goals; and is well tailored to the PhD Program in Clinical Psychology at MSU and Dr. King.
+- Submitting a well-written personal statement that narrates all of the above; demonstrates a mature appreciation of the different training routes in human services generally and applied psychology specifically; presents a compelling case for why a clinical psychology program and a PhD program are the best fit for one's professional goals; and is well tailored to the PhD Program in Clinical Psychology at Montclair State and me.

 Multicultural diversity, and an applicant's commitment to diversity, equity, and inclusion, is also important in the selection of clinical psychology PhD students.